LinearFold/LinearSampling/README.md

 Sequence_length: 72 recover time: 0.000000 secs Sample Number: 10 Sample Time: 0.000186 secs  uniq_nodes: 40 (11.33% of visits, 0.63% of all nodes)
 Total Time: 0.008407 secs
 ```

+## Data
+We list two sequences from RNAcentral that show the overflow issue of RNAsubopt.
+The ID and description of the sequences are:
+>URS00007C400D lncRNA from 10 species
+>URS00009C28A8_9606 Homo sapiens long non-coding RNA NONHSAT136811.2

+Please find the sequences in data/ folder